16 Pros and Cons of Being a Digital Nomad

 Owning a business can bring wealth and freedom.
 It can also come with tons of work, big responsibility including fiscal and financial responsibilities that must be attended to.
 As a business owner in a foreign country you will need to be able to cover all your living costs, which can cause pressure if you aren’t earning enough.
 You also need to ensure you meet local taxation obligations.
 This can be stressful needing to understand what is involved for every country you live in.

 My last con of being a digital nomad is the feeling of being misunderstood.
-Some of my friends relayed their concerns about me being a digital nomad life and couldn’t understand why I wanted to be one.
-I felt very unsupported in my chosen lifestyle and occasionally, when things aren’t going my way I feel confused.
+Some of my friends relayed their concerns about me being a digital nomad and couldn’t understand why I wanted to be one.
+Some family members also can’t understand where this ‘travel bug’ I have came from.
+I felt very unsupported in my chosen lifestyle and occasionally, when things aren’t going my way I feel confused and upset.
+Glad to say, limiting contact with the negative people and surrounding myself with like-minded people really helps.

 What Do You Think About being a Digital Nomad Now?